Engoo Blog Travel & Fun

 The last rating isn't a rating at all!

-You may see "Unrated" (sometimes shortened to "UR" or "NR" for "Not Rated") before a film's trailer or on its promotional material.
+You may see "Unrated" (sometimes shortened to "UR," or "NR" for "Not Rated") before a film's trailer or on its promotional material.
 In some cases, it means a film simply hasn't received its official rating yet; some films, however, never get one.

-Similar to the old and unofficial “X” rating, some films use the fact that they are unrated as a way to attract viewers interested in extra-violent or sexual content.
-However, unrated films do not necessarily contain those things.
-If you are not sure about what's in a movie, we recommend researching it online.
+Similar to the old, unofficial “X” rating, some films use the fact that they're unrated as a way to attract people interested in extra-violent or sexual content.
+However, unrated films don't necessarily contain those things.

 Related article: The Many Meanings and Uses of X

-Common keywords in ratings
+Common Keywords in Ratings

 A pop art-style image of a woman underneath a thought bubble with a curse or swear word